Student Grant & Award Initiative Fulbright Application Support

 2024 Webinars

-During this virtual event, Rebecca will cover how to write a grant proposal for Fulbright.
-She will outline what is to be included in the 2-page document, including the who, what, where, why, and how of what students are proposing for their Fulbright grant.
+One of the core components of the Fulbright application is the grant proposal.
+In this webinar, students will learn what should be included in the 2-page document, including the who, what, where, why, and how of what they are proposing for their Fulbright grant.

-During this virtual event, Rebecca will help students select a country to apply to and discuss how to secure a letter of affiliation from a host institution.
-Rebecca will cover the different awards available to each country and support students in selecting an appropriate award to apply for.
+During this webinar, students will receive support with selecting a country to apply to and discuss how to secure a letter of affiliation from a host institution.
+The facilitator will cover the different awards available to each country and support students in selecting an appropriate award to apply for.

-During this two-hour session, students will join Rebecca for quiet writing time.
+During this two-hour session, students will join the Fulbright team for quiet writing time.
 Students will be encouraged to work on their Personal Statement, Statement of Grant Proposal, or short essay responses for their Fulbright application.
 Break-out rooms will be provided to answer any questions.

 Affiliation Letters